Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Introduction

-It has been shown that negative or non-real values of the KDQ (and of the MHQ) are proofs of strong non-classicality in the form of contextuality \cite{KunjwalPRA2019}.
-They also provide quantifiable measures of non-classicality beyond non-commutativity~\cite{ArvidssonShukurJPA2021,PhysRevLett.127.190404}.
-In fact, the mutual non-commutativity of the quantum observables and the state entering the definition of the KDQ is not a sufficient condition for the emergence of non-classicality~\cite{ArvidssonShukurJPA2021}.
+Another line of investigation looked at the non-positivity of the KDQ through the lenses of its physical significance.
 Non-real values of the KDQ can be connected to measurement disturbances~\cite{PhysRevA.76.044103,hofmann2011role,PhysRevA.85.012107,PhysRevLett.126.100403} and to the enhanced power output of a quantum engine~\cite{Lostaglio2020certifying}, while negative values herald advantages in quantum metrological setups~\cite{arvidsson2020quantum,jenne2021quantum}.
-The MHQ and its negative values have been investigated in the remits of quantum thermodynamics~\cite{allahverdyan2014nonequilibrium,lostaglio2018quantum,levy2020quasiprobability}, showing that it is a plausible quasiprobability distribution for extending the fluctuation theorems to the full quantum regime.
-Moreover, it can also relate violations of certain heat-flow bounds between two baths with locally-thermal states to negativity and thus non-classicality~\cite{levy2020quasiprobability}.
+The MHQ and its negative values have been investigated in the context of quantum thermodynamics~\cite{allahverdyan2014nonequilibrium,lostaglio2018quantum,levy2020quasiprobability}, showing that it is a plausible quasiprobability distribution for extending fluctuation theorems to the full quantum regime.
+It can also relate violations of certain heat-flow bounds between two correlated baths with negativity and thus non-classicality~\cite{levy2020quasiprobability}.
+Recently, quasiprobabilities have been also employed to describe work statistics~\cite{hernandez2022experimental} in quadratic fermionic models~\cite{Santini2023arXiv}, as the quantum Ising model~\cite{Francica2023arXiv}.

-In this paper, we aim to show that the KDQ provides a salient means of characterizing fluctuations in the quantum realm, ranging from condensed matter to quantum statistical mechanics and thermodynamics.
-In section~\ref{sec:no_go_theorem}, we set the stage by formulating a no-go theorem on fluctuations in quantum mechanics.
-The theorem formally shows that quasiprobabilities are essentially forced upon us if we wish to associate a joint distribution with the correct marginals to incompatible observables.
-Differently from several existing no-go theorems~\cite{PerarnauLlobetPRL2017,Hovhannisyan2021newNoGo} for quantum systems, the theorem does not require any assumption involving the classical limit or the thermodynamics of the systems.
-The reader mostly interested in the KQD can skip ahead.

-Next, we focus on the KDQ and MHQ distributions.
-In section~\ref{sec:physics_KDQ}, we introduce a theorem for the non-existence of fully classical coherence and highlight that the KDQ is widespread across the quantum sciences and directly related to quantities of physical interest, albeit till recently often overlooked.
-We address in turn the role that the KDQ plays in the linear response theory~\cite{mehboudi2018fluctuation,KonopikPRR2019,levy2021response}, quantum currents~\cite{HovhannisyanNJP2019}, the Loschmidt echo and dynamical phase transitions~\cite{PhysRevA.30.1610,goussev2012loschmidt}, weak values and weak measurements~\cite{aharonov1988how,PuseyPRL2014}.
-The list does not include applications part of the recent revival of the KQD: quantum metrology~\cite{arvidsson2020quantum,jenne2021quantum, Lostaglio2020certifying} out-of-time-ordered correlators and information scrambling in many-body systems \cite{Yunger2017jarzynski,yunger2018quasiprobability}.